jawadshuaib/next_day_stock_prediction/README.md

 ## Purpose

-This project implements a sophisticated machine learning system to predict daily stock price movements (up/down) using historical price data, technical indicators, and deep learning models.
+This project implements machine learning algorithms to predict daily stock price movements (up/down) using historical price data, technical indicators, and deep learning models.
 The system aims to identify the most predictable stocks and generate actionable trading signals based on next-day and 5-day forecasts.

 ---